 Class 17524: Writing Short Stories

-"Learn about the elements of fiction writing, get practice writing short stories, and get feedback and helpful suggestions..."
+"Learn about the elements of writing, get practice writing short stories, and get feedback and helpful suggestions as the class moves along..."

 Sign Me Up!